docker-library/docs/adoptopenjdk-openj9/README-short.txt

-Official Docker Images for OpenJDK + Eclipse OpenJ9 binaries built by AdoptOpenJDK.
+Official Images for OpenJDK + Eclipse OpenJ9 binaries built by AdoptOpenJDK.